Welcome to the ALFA Feedlot TECH Training Hub

 This course is part of the Pen Riding: Mastering the Fundamentals online skills training Explore the fundamental principles of pen riding in this online course, and discover how to prioritise cattle health and wellbeing, effectively identify issues and use low-stress handling techniques to positively influence welfare outcomes for the cattle at your feedlot.
 This online course covers the core principles of pen riding.
 After completion of the online training, an on the ground competency assessment is available so you can demonstrate your skills and competency in this area.
 This E-learning series has been by funded grain-fed levies and matching federal government R&D contributions in consultation with the Australian Lot Feeders’ Association.
 Read more

 As part of the Livestock team, you will be required to handle cattle on a daily basis.
 Whether it is on horseback or on foot, it is essential to understand good stockmanship.
 By completing this course, you will learn how to understand cattle behaviour and natural instincts, identify indicators of stress, learn and apply effective handling techniques to move cattle and reduce exposure to health and safety risks.
-Read more
+This module has been mapped to the Australian Curriculum grades 7-9 and State Curriculums for grades 10-12.
+Details can be found here: Curriculum mapping - Good Stockmanship Read more

 This course is part of the Pen Riding: Mastering the Fundamentals online skills training Empower yourself as a pen rider to make a genuine difference in the wellbeing of the cattle in your care.
 Gain the knowledge to recognise subtle signs, symptoms and cues that indicate potential health issues, and learn to choose appropriate treatment pathways for sick animals.
 This online course covers best practices to maintain animal health at your feedlot.
 After completion of the online training, an on the ground competency assessment is available so you can demonstrate your skills and competency in this area.
 This E-learning series has been by funded grain-fed levies and matching federal government R&D contributions in consultation with the Australian Lot Feeders’ Association.
 Read more